 - Other particular categories (including hotel services and shore-based members)

 The Council is also the Trustee of the Nautilus Welfare Fund, which is the registered charity administered by Nautilus.

-Nomination forms and deadlines for Council elections are published on this website, as are candidates' election statements.
+Nomination forms and deadlines for Council elections are published on this website in member resources (log in to My Nautilus), as are candidates' election statements.
 They also appear in the Nautilus Telegraph and are sent to Union members in the post.

 Due to restrictions imposed by UK legislation, Council elections are carried out via a postal vote only.
 They are overseen by an independent scrutineer.

 The general secretary is the most senior employee of Nautilus International, and the only one who is elected.
 The general secretary is the chief executive officer and responsible under the Rules for ensuring the proper administration of the Union.